 Oct 2013: Following cliff erosion on the west side of the Isle of Portland, 2 short sections of the Coast Path have been diverted inland

-May 2017: Rufus Castle to East Weare, Isle of Portland.
+August 2017: Rufus Castle to East Weare, Isle of Portland.
+Update - Path reopened.
 Due to a cliff fall that has broken a sewage pipe, the Coast Path running between Rufus Castle (Grid Ref: SY 702724) and East Weare (Grid Ref: SY 699 714) has been closed until Wessex Water are able to undertake repairs.
 As a result, walkers are being diverted onto the higher parallel cliff path as shown on the map below.
 The diversion route is a similar length, retains good coastal views, and will take about the same time to walk.

 April 2014: The section of Coast Path leading from Lulworth Cove eastwards up Bindon Hill has been severed by a cliff fall.
 At most states of the tide, walkers can instead walk across the beach, and rejoin the Coast Path on the other side of the bay.
 However at high tide, you'll need to walk inland to Bindon Road towards West Lulworth, and at the end of the row of houses, a path leads back to the Coast Path.